+Other reasons antibiotics are used are to prevent sickness or disease developing in a group of healthy animals where a vet has identified that there could be a high risk of bacterial infection.
 Such preventive treatment is sometimes referred to as prophylaxis.
 This is where an individual animal or group of animals are treated before there are clinical signs of the disease, to prevent the occurrence of a disease or infection.

-Ideally, preventive administration of antimicrobials should not be used, and should certainly not be used routinely.
-However, it is acknowledged that some exceptional circumstances may lead to a veterinary surgeon prescribing antimicrobials as a preventative measure.
+Ideally, preventive administration of antibiotics should not be used, and should certainly not be used routinely.
+However, it is acknowledged that some exceptional circumstances may lead to a veterinary surgeon prescribing antibiotics as a preventative measure.
+We would expect these to be rare, and limited to a smaller number of animals e.g. in the case of a traffic incident where animals have been transported for longer than planned, or in sub-optimal conditions, or an unforeseen breakdown in a management system which has led to animals being exposed to a high level of stress.

-With regards the use of Critically Important Antimicrobials (CIAs) (as determined by the World Health Organisation), these should only be used in individual animals when the causative organism has been established and shown to be responsive to a CIA only.
+With regards the use of Critically Important Antimicrobials (CIAs) (as determined by the World Health Organisation), these should only be used in individual animals when the causative organism has been established and shown to be responsive to a CIA only (i.e. following sampling and culturing with sensitivity testing).